superterrific/cms-test/src/posts/creating-a-new-post.md

 ---
 title: Creating a new post
 summary: All the fun there is to be had in post creation.
-date: 2021-05-03
+date: '2021-05-03'
 tags:
 - cms
+img: ''
+alt: ''

 ---
 The editor defaulted to WYSIWYG, but I thought I had set markdown as the default when creating a new post within Forestry.
-That's annoying.
-I also really don't like the date component, it should also allow for easy manual entry but it doesn't.

 ![A diagram showing how something works.](/uploads/diagram.png)